PrefectHQ/prefect/docs/integrations/prefect-bitbucket/index.md

 # prefect-bitbucket

-Prefect-bitbucket is a Prefect integration that allows you to interact with Bitbucket repositories and credentials.
-TK worker need installed for?
+The prefect-bitbucket library makes it easy to interact with Bitbucket repositories and credentials.

 ## Getting Started